The 46th Annual Big Bear Lake Oktoberfest Will Come to Life on Saturday, Sep. 10th to Begin it’s 8 Week Run!

 She Who Carries The Most Is Crowned Queen

-The Big Bear Lake Oktoberfest queen is crowned the fourth weekend of the festival after competing in two preliminary events.
+The Big Bear Lake Oktoberfest queen is crowned the fifth weekend of the festival after competing in two preliminary events and the semi-finals.
 Each girl must pick-up the steins, carry them a distance of 20 feet and set them back down without spilling more than three ounces out of any one stein.
 The contest runs for four Saturdays.
-It is not unusual for the contestants to carry three times in one evening by the finals, this year set for October 15th, 2011.
+It is not unusual for the contestants to carry three times in one evening by the finals, this year set for October 8th, 2016.

 BIG BEAR LAKE OKTOBERFEST FEATURES BEER DRINKING CONTEST